opentofu/opentofu/docs/static-evaluation.md

 With this piece by piece approach, we can also add testing before, during, and after each component is added/modified.

 The OpenTofu core team should be the ones to do the majority of the core implementation and the module expansion work.
-If community members are interested, many of the solutions are isolated and well defined enough for them to be worked on indepdently of the core team.
+If community members are interested, many of the solutions are isolated and well defined enough for them to be worked on independently of the core team.

 ## Progress Overview:
 - [ ] Plan Approved by Core Team